RezaSoleymanifar/Softmargin-SVM-training-from-scratch/README.md

 This project runs a Support Vector Machine model to classify breast cancer tumors using Breast Cancer Wisconsin (Diagnostic) dataset.
 You can find the dataset
 [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).
 This project is done from scratch and without use of any ML packages.
 Feel free to load your own datasets to train your own models.
 Two training methods are provided: (1) training using interior point method for optimization of quadratic programs and (2) ellipsoid method.
-Information on the details of implementations of these algorithms are provided in `Training Documentation'.
+Information on the details of implementations of these algorithms is provided in `Training Documentation.ipynb` notebook.

 ```bash
 kaggle competitions download -c house-prices-advanced-regression-techniques